 - Shallan privately admits that Stepford Smiling is the only thing keeping her on the near side of the Despair Event Horizon, and is suppressing the memories of having killed both her parents in self-defense to such an extent she has a hard time even thinking about the events.
 This causes her problems when she becomes a Magic Knight since her powers cause her various personas to develop into full-fledged Split Personalities that threaten to overwhelm her.

 - It turns out Dalinar is doing a magically enhanced version of this as well.
-After being accidentally responsible for his wife Evi death they are driven into drunken despair, and then his brother Gavilar's death sends them over the edge.
-They seek out the mysterious Old Magic to forget the entire thing.
+After being accidentally responsible for his wife Evi death he is driven into drunken despair, and then his brother Gavilar's death sends him over the edge.
+He seeks out the mysterious Old Magic to forget the entire thing.
 This actually is very effective, as the memories aren't repressed, they are literally gone.
 At least until the memories return, and he's forced to face what happened

 - In the Arthur Slade novel Tribes, Percy deals with his parents' divorce by believing that his father died on a research expedition to the Congo, and with his unhappiness and isolation at school by pretending to be an anthropologist studying adolescent "tribes".
 The act begins to alienate his only friend, and the strain of maintaining it pushes him toward Self-Harm and an eventual Heroic BSoD.